Complete Health Improvement Program (CHIP)

 Stop the “Good Life” from Killing Us

-CHIP not only shows us why we need to make better lifestyle choices but also how to stop the “good life” from killing us.
+CHIP not only shows us why we need to make better lifestyle choices but also how to, as Dr. Diehl says, stop the “good life” from killing us.
 It is not natural to be obese and hypertensive, have high cholesterol and triglycerides, and to suffer from diabetes, constipation, heartburn, angina, or heart disease.
 Seventy-five percent or more of our Western diseases are “lifestyle-related,” according to the U.S. Surgeon General.
 These diseases are connected to our processed foods; lack of exercise; overuse of cigarettes, alcohol, and caffeine; increased levels of stress; and inadequate support systems.

 Scientifically Proven to Prevent, Arrest, and Reverse Disease